The Small Business Growth Blog

 Perhaps you run or operate a charity, café or bar, or music venue, and this scheme can potentially help you with relief.

-NOTE: There is even the possibility of assistance from the local council that can cancel business rates for those facing hardship.
+NOTE: There is the possibility of assistance from the local council that can cancel business rates for some of those facing hardship.

 Unfortunately, in the retail, leisure and Hospitality sectors, the business Rates Relief scheme that offered 40% relief on small business rates, finishes at the end of March 2026.